joshuafontany/gyld/README.md

 # Gyld Project

 ## Project Overview
-Gyld is a Node.js application that integrates TiddlyWiki5, using BlueSky ATProtocol for authentication and authorization.
+Gyld is a Node.js application that integrates TiddlyWiki5's new `multi-wiki-support` branch, using BlueSky ATProtocol for authentication and authorization.

 ## Setup

 ### Prerequisites
-Ensure the following dependencies are installed on your system:
+Ensure the following dependencies are installed on your WSL system:

-- **Node.js & npm** (for backend)
+- **NVM, Node.js & npm** (for backend)
 - **Docker & Docker Compose** (for containerized services)
 - **NGINX** (as a reverse proxy)
-- **Python** (required for Certbot SSL management)
+- **Python** (required for Certbot SSL management and other scripts)

 ### Install Project Dependencies
 ```bash